India-Venezuela Relations

 On healthcare and pharmaceuticals

-- India is globally recognized as the “Pharmacy of the world”.
+- India is globally recognised as the “Pharmacy of the world”.

-- Recent discussions highlighted India to provide high quality generic drugs at low cost to their healthcare system.
+- Recent discussions highlighted India’s ability to provide high-quality generic drugs at low cost to its healthcare system.

 India-Venezuela Relations